 Successes of the Hawks

 The following successes were achieved by the Directorate for Priority Crime Investigation (DPCI) since 1 April 2010 until 31 March 2011.
-In tackling commercial crime, the Hawks arrested 8 294 and secured 5 267 convictions; when it comes to organised crime they further arrested 2 439 and secured 532 convictions from 1 April 2010 to 31 March 2011.
+In tackling commercial crime, the Hawks arrested 8 294 and secured 5 267 convictions; when it comes to organized crime they further arrested 2 439 and secured 532 convictions from 1 April 2010 to 31 March 2011.

-In conjunction with the Department of Cooperative Governance and Traditional Affairs, the Directorate became involved in the probe of the municipalities under the banner of Operation Clean Audit and significant progress has been made.
+In conjunction with the Department of Co-operative Governance and Traditional Affairs, the Directorate became involved in the probe of the municipalities under the banner of Operation Clean Audit and significant progress has been made.

 A dedicated capacity was created in the provinces to investigate and combat corruption within local government.
 A total of 362 cases were received for investigation of which 144 public officials and 120 members of the public appeared in court.
 Out of the same number the following convictions were achieved, 60 being public officials and 29 members of the public.

-Our police operations focused on contact and trio crimes, concentrating on aggravated robbery, including residential and business robberies and carjacking, in addition to the securing of shopping malls and the combating of ATM blasts.
+Our police operations focused on contact and trio crimes, concentrating on aggravated robbery, including residential and business robberies and carjackings, in addition to the securing of shopping malls and the combating of ATM blasts.
 Border security was included in this focus, together with social crime prevention operations dealing with the most vulnerable victims of crime.

 There were a total of 321 013 arrests during the operation, 4 509 firearms were seized, including 1 697 magazines and 46 678 rounds of ammunition.
 Seizures included, inter alia, 3 638 vehicles, 11 648 kilograms of dagga and 17 682, 19 019 mandrax tablets.

-Reduction of the forensics backlogs
+Reduction of the Forensics Backlogs

 We are happy to announce to the nation that, at this point in time we do not have any backlogs in the forensic DNA and those matters that we have on record, fit within the prescribed 35 days turn-around time.